-However, Milken and Drexel Burnham were brought down by Rudolph Giuliani and financial competitors that had previously dominated corporate credit markets against the high-yield market resulted in a temporary market collapse and the bankruptcy of Drexel Burnham.
-Almost overnight, the market for newly issued junk bonds disappeared, and no significant new junk issues came to market for more than a year.
+Milken and Drexel Burnham though were brought down by Rudolph Giuliani and financial competitors that had previously dominated corporate credit markets against the high-yield market.
+This resulted in a temporary market collapse and the bankruptcy of Drexel Burnham.
+Almost overnight, the market for newly issued junk bonds disappeared.
+No significant new junk issues came to market for more than a year.
 The junk bond market didn't return until 1991.
-(Source: Glenn Yago, Library of Economics and Liberty, Junk Bonds)

 Junk bond purchases took off in the summer of 2013 in response to the Fed's announcement it would begin tapering quantitative easing.
 That meant the Fed would buy fewer Treasury notes, a signal that it was reducing its expansive monetary policy and that the economy was getting better.
 As a result, interest rates on Treasurys and investment-grade bonds rose, as investors started selling their holdings before everyone else did.

 Where did the money go?
 A lot went to junk bonds because investors saw the return was worth the risk.
 Since the economy was getting better, it meant the companies were less likely to default.